Status and life changes

-Up-to-date information is key to obtaining health services.
-Make sure your health care registration information is current.
-Update your information if you:
+Up-to-date information is vital for obtaining health services in Alberta, so please ensure your health care registration information is current.

 Children are registered as dependants if they are: